jvink10/room-view/README.md

 - Make photosphere hover circle move left and up half its width and height

 ## Task
+- Clean code
+- Put things into components or custom hooks and such

 ## Experiment
 - Remove map and photospheres from home page for faster load